Service Terms

 - Program installation support does not guarantee the program will remain compatible with all future versions of the operating system, drivers, files, hardware, subscriptions, vendor servers or third-party integrations.

-12. Third-party products, vendors and platforms
+12. Third-party products, vendors and services

 - You are bound by applicable third-party terms and pricing.